ditabu/the-plantiful-life/README.md

 # App Title: The Plantiful Life

 I am a Plantista.
 I want to help build a community with other Plantistas who share a common interest in plants.
-Like having a pet, plants helped many get through this pandemic, be it in health and wellness, having a companion, and having something to nourish and watch grow.
+Like having a pet, plants helped many get through this pandemic, be it in health and wellness, having a companion, or having something to nourish and watch grow.

-The app is very simple to use so you can spend more time caring for our plant(s).
-You can add info about your plants to a list to store in one location ad, well as track the date and time you watered and groomed your plant in your own care log.
-You can also check out other Plantista's collections and care logs.
+The Plantiful Life is a full stack web application developed with a simple user friendly experience in mind.
+It is clean and lightweight with a primary focus on tracking your plant's growth and maintenance.
+You have the capability to add info about your plant in a list to store in one location, as well as track the date and time you watered and groomed your plant in a care log.
+You can also check out other Plantista's collections and care logs to compare with yours.

 ![alt text](theplantiful_life_spg.jpeg)